DataScienceUIBK/TriviaHG/README.md

 ### Human Evaluation - Quality

-This folder contains ten Excel files, including human annotation values for relevance, readability, ambiguity, convergence, and familiarity quality attributes for 2,791 hints.
-The table below presents the average scores for each quality attribute.
+The `Human Evaluation - Quality` folder encompasses ten Excel files, each containing human annotation values assigned to 2,791 hints across various quality attributes such as relevance, readability, ambiguity, convergence, and familiarity.
+These attributes are essential markers in assessing the overall quality and effectiveness of the hints generated.
+The table below provides a concise summary of the average scores attained for each quality attribute, offering insights into the perceived quality of the hints evaluated by human participants.

 |         Method       |    Match     | Readability  |  Ambiguity   | Convergence  | Familiarity  |
 |----------------------|--------------|--------------|--------------|--------------|--------------|